Are you considering the idea of taking your small business online?

-WordPress is also the world’s most widely used CMS platform, and, as you can see from the screenshot below, WordPress powers almost 50% of the world’s CMS-driven websites.
+WordPress is also the world’s leading web content management system, and, as you can see from the screenshot below, WordPress powers over 40% of the world’s CMS-driven websites.

-(WordPress is the world’s most popular CMS (Content Management System))
+(WordPress is the world’s leading Content Management System (CMS))

-A WordPress-powered website is ideal for publishing your content and communicating information about your business to users and potential customers.
+A WordPress site is ideal for publishing your content and communicating with visitors and potential clients.

-A business web site or blog built using the WP CMS platform allows you to engage with site visitors and makes things like posting content, special offers, promotions, news and announcements about your business, company or industry very easy, especially if you have little to no technical web skills.
-In fact, no coding is required to publish content on a WordPress site, and managing tasks like backups and software upgrades can easily be automated.
+A business web site or blog built using WordPress allows you to engage with site visitors and makes things like posting content, special offers, promotions, news and announcements about your business, company or industry very easy, especially if you have little to no technical web skills.
+In fact, no coding is required to publish content on a WordPress site, and managing tasks like data backups and software upgrades can easily be automated.

-In fact, many large companies, small to medium businesses, institutions, organizations and well-known brands no longer use their websites using traditional website building tools.
-More websites are now being powered by WordPress, which can provide businesses and their users with all of the functionality and capabilities of regular websites.
+In fact, many large companies, small to medium businesses, educational institutions, organizations and even celebrities no longer use a traditional website built using static website building applications.
+More sites are now being powered using technologies like WordPress, which provides businesses and their users with all of the features and capabilities of regular websites.

-If you want to have better management and control of your business online and don’t have the time, need or desire to learn technical “web programming” languages such as HTML, then you should consider building your website or blog with WordPress.
+If you would like to control your business online and don’t have the time, need or desire to learn technical “web code” languages such as HTML, then you should consider building your website or blog with WordPress.

-As well as choosing WordPress to power your website, you should also plan where you are going to host your website, and whether to hire others to manage your web site, or manage your own website.
+As well as choosing to build your site with the WordPress CMS platform, you should also plan where you are going to host your website, and whether you are going to hire others to manage your site, or manage your website or blog yourself.

-We use and recommend WordPress for many website needs, and we provide more detailed information about WordPress and information on subjects like domain name registration, finding a good webhost and website management in other blog posts on this site.
+We use and recommend WordPress for most business needs, and we provide a lot more information about the WordPress CMS and expert advice on subjects like domain name registration, webhosting and website management in other articles on this site.

-If you need help or advice choosing your technology platform, don’t hesitate to contact us for assistance.
+If you need more help or advice choosing a technology platform for your website, just contact us for assistance.

-Once you have worked through the basics discussed so far, then it’s time to define who your website’s target audience will be.
+Once you have the initial planning steps we’ve discussed above figured out, then the next step is to define who your target audience is.

 - Audience demographics

-- What problems your audience experiences, or will face in the future
+- What problems your target audience is having, or will experience in the future

-- How they generally tend to view themselves
+- How they generally tend to see themselves

-- What they will expect from you or your business
+- What they expect from you and your site

-It’s very important that you spend time creating as accurate a profile of your ideal users as possible.
-Try to picture the ideal person that you will be communicating directly with and presenting your information to.
+It’s vitally important that you spend time creating as accurate a profile of your target audience as you can.
+Try to picture the actual person that you will be communicating directly with when presenting your content to.

-To work through this process, begin by asking lots of questions, such as:
+Begin this process by asking important questions, such as:

-- Who is your ideal reader for your website?
+- Who is your ideal reader for your site?

-- What will users be searching for on your site?
+- What kind of information will visitors look for on your website?

-- What challenges are people experiencing that your site will help to solve online?
-What types of solutions are people searching online for these problems?
+- What difficulties are your users going to experience that your website or blog will help to solve online?
+What specific solutions are people searching online for similar problems?

-- Are your ideal users technology-savvy?
-How does your target audience consume digital information?
-Will they prefer videos to visual content like images or graphics and text?
+- Are your target users technology-savvy?
+How will your visitors consume digital information?
+Will they prefer videos to images and text?
 Do they need downloadable content (e.g. price lists, schedules, timetables)?
-Do you need to create content like videos, audios or multimedia presentations often in order to keep your site users engaged?
+Will you need to create content like videos, audios or multimedia presentations regularly in order to keep your target audience engaged?

 - Where do they live?
-Will geography, or factors like occupation, relationship status or gender play a significant role in the success of your website?
+Can geography and factors like occupation, religion or gender impact the success of your site?
 If so, what segments of the population will your website be marketing to and how will you find these demographics online?

-- How does your audience see themselves?
-Who do your site users engage online with?
-What videos are they downloading?
-What else are they buying or consuming online?
+- How do your target users see themselves?
+Who does your audience engage online with?
+What music are they listening to?
+What else do they buy, or consume online?

-- What will your visitors expect from your site?
-What kind of information are you willing to provide to them for free or for a fee?
-What kind of information will you not be providing online for free?
+- What do your visitors expect from your site?
+What kind of information are you willing to provide to them freely or for a fee?
+What kind of information are you unwilling to provide online for free?

-Being able to accurately define your site’s target users is a vital step in the website planning process and it will help you communicate better with your web developer and everyone else assisting you with your website, which will then ensure that you get a better result in the end.
+Being able to accurately define your website’s key target audience is an important step in the website planning process and it will help you communicate better with the web developer and everyone else assisting you in developing your website, and help to ensure that you get a better end product.

-- If you don’t have access to accurate data about your target audience, then start with your “best guess” based on your experience and whatever research you have done.
+- If you don’t have access to accurate research data about your target audience, then start with a “best guess” based on your experience and research.

-- Try not to narrow your criteria too much.
-You could be going after a niche that is just too small, or an online opportunity that may not be worth pursuing.
+- Don’t narrow things too much.
+You could be going after a niche that is just too small, or an online opportunity that may not be sustainable.